toaderflorin/eksia/_posts/2017-09-14-es6-modules-node.markdown

 However Node.js doesn't have that luxury.
 The solution the community agreed upon was using *.mjs* files to denote ES6 modules, also affectionally named the **Michael Jackson Solution**.

-## Conclusion
+*In a real world application, the dependency graph between modules is complex, in that a module can reference another module which references another module and so forth.
+It even includes circular dependencies where module X references module Y and module Y references module X. And if you are extending a big codebase, you will have a lot of existing CommonJS modules.*

-While this is work in progress, it's fair to assume that:
+This means there will be a bunch of constraints on what is possible and what is not.
+While this is work in progress, so far it's fair to assume that:

 1. The *require()* function won't be available in ES6 module files.
 2. *import* won't be available to CommonJS modules, because they require synchronous dependency resolving.